German Shepherd puppy relaxing comfortably in a large home crate

 Many pet-store crates are sized for smaller breeds and can be too short or narrow for a German Shepherd—especially once your puppy grows.
 Instead of buying a tiny “puppy crate” and replacing it later, start with an adult-size crate of at least 48 inches, and ideally 54 inches if you have space.

-Diagram showing recommended crate length for German Shepherd puppies
+Recommended crate length for German Shepherd puppies (48–54 inches)

 A full-size 48–54 inch crate lets your puppy grow into the space without feeling cramped.